-The Strategy and Planning department provides educational and land use planning services and information for staff, parents, school communities, and all relevant levels of government.
+The Strategy and Planning department provides educational and land use planning services and information for staff, caregivers, school communities, and governments.

 Long-Term Program and Accommodation Strategy